doc-breen/OccultQuickMatch/README.md

 # OccultQuickMatch
 My second finished game project, another web game made with Control nodes

-All assets other than font made by me.

 Sounds made with Chiptone by SFB games: https://sfbgames.itch.io/chiptone

 Art made with Pixelorama by Orama Interactive: https://orama-interactive.itch.io/pixelorama